 The law has been applicable since 25.5.2018 and the rights of the data subject were violated when she/he visited your webpage.
 The GDPR has a general expectation for controllers to act "without undue delay" and in any case within one month when being confronted with a request by a data subject.

-noyb therefore chose one month as a voluntary grace period.
+noyb therefore chose 60 days as a voluntary grace period.
 We anticipate that changing the settings with your CMP takes about 30 minutes.
 We are therefore satisfied that the duration of 60 days is more than sufficient for any controller to follow internal processes and fully comply with the law.

 Please understand that we are unable to negotiate this timeline, given our limited resources and a large number of controllers we are dealing with.

 Under Article 80(1) GDPR noyb is able to represent a data subject that has visited your website and file a complaint under Article 77 GDPR without the need to send a warning, notice or resolution proposal to a controller.

 As we are aware that many controllers are willing to comply with the law once they become aware of a possible violation, we allow for an 'easy way out': You can download the relevant documents beforehand via the WeComply! platform, rectify the problem and we will voluntarily hold back from filing the complaint as we consider the case resolved.

 Such an option to informally resolve the complaint is entirely voluntary, but helps avoid costs and paperwork.
 This makes life easier for you, us, and the relevant authority.